ReviewMyContract.aiReview My Contract

 "This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware, without regard to its conflict of laws provisions.
 The parties consent to exclusive jurisdiction and venue in the courts of New Castle County, Delaware for any action permitted hereunder."

-WashingtonActive consumer protection statute (CPA) limits LOL in consumer contracts; GDPR-analog WA Privacy Act increases data protection liability exposureWash.
-Rev. Code § 19.86 (CPA); *Higgins v.
-Oil, Chemical & Atomic Workers Int'l Union*
+WashingtonActive consumer protection statute (CPA) limits LOL in consumer contracts; WA Privacy Act increases data protection exposureBoth prongs required; consumer context lowers thresholdWash.
+Rev. Code § 19.86 (CPA) prohibits unfair or deceptive acts; LOL cannot insulate deceptive conductGross negligence exception appliesHiggins v.
+Oil, Chemical Workers (1966)

-MassachusettsProfessional service LOL clauses subject to higher scrutiny; Chapter 93A consumer protection limits LOL in consumer contractsMass.
+MassachusettsProfessional service LOL subject to higher scrutiny; Chapter 93A consumer protection significantly limits LOLBoth prongs; consumer context: lower substantive thresholdMass.
 Gen. Laws ch.
-93A; *Canal Elec.
+93A: LOL clauses in consumer and small-business transactions face heightened scrutinyGross negligence exception; professional negligence scrutinizedCanal Elec.
 Co. v.
 Westinghouse Elec.
-Corp.*
+(1990)

 The Choice-of-Law Strategy.
-Sophisticated commercial parties frequently select Delaware or New York as governing law precisely because these states have predictable, generally pro-enforcement LOL jurisprudence.
+Sophisticated commercial parties frequently select Delaware or New York as governing law because these states have predictable, pro-enforcement LOL jurisprudence.
 If you are in California or Massachusetts — where LOL clauses face more scrutiny — a vendor's choice-of-law selection of Delaware may be a deliberate strategy to avoid those states' more plaintiff-friendly rules.
 Courts will generally enforce choice-of-law clauses if the selected state has a reasonable relationship to the transaction.
 If you have sufficient leverage, negotiate governing law to your own state.

 What to Do